EvictionLab/eviction-lab-website/docs/eviction-tracking-system/README.md

   - `Elab.Config`: provides functions for configurations that determine how data is parsed and how charts render.
   - `Elab.Chart`: provides functions for creating a chart report section
   - `Elab.Map`: provides functions for creating a map report section
-  - `Elab.Table`: provides functions for creating the tables used on the list page and in the report intro.
+  - `Elab.ListPage`: provides functions for creating the tables used on the list page and in the report intro.
   - `Elab.Section`: Helper used to create map and chart sections and place footnotes accordingly.

 Hugo handles processing and including the following assets: